 One subject is this mysterious “rock lion” that appears unexpectedly in an 1853 print by Utagawa Yoshikazu.
 The print is part of the “Fifty-three Stations of the Tokaido” (東海道五十三次内), a very distinctive series in which the artist uses humorous images to tell legends related to the stations.

-But there’s nothing terrifying about the plushy version of the rock lion, which comes with a zipper pocket and can be yours for 2100 yen.
+But there’s nothing terrifying about the plushy version of the rock tiger, which comes with a zipper pocket and can be yours for 2100 yen.

 “Twelve Animal Signs of Oriental Zodiac Gathering to Form One Animal” by Utagawa Yoshitora (1858) | courtesy Ota Memorial Museum of Art